mrciolino/wiki-backup/timeline.md

 - Adalynn Captured by Daurgothoth
 - [Investigating Reports of Illithids on Mardun](/Events/investigating-reports-of-illithids-on-mardun)
 - [Weakening of Cyric](/Events/weakening-of-cyric)
+- Meeting With Asmodeus
+- The party receives an invitation from the council of gods to meet with a third party to discuss terms of a potential treaty.
+This third party is Asmodeus, lord of the hells.
+After hiring the lawyer from the assassination note mountain to represent them, they agree to the meeting.
+The invitation itself acts as a their pass to travel unharmed through the hells to meet Asmodeus in his castle.
 - Treaty With the Council of Gods
 - Bazzdos creates machines of immense power: Magically enhanced lasers are created by Bazzdos.
 Spoops helps Bazzdos create rings inscribed with runic spells to turther enhanced the lasers.
 Every ship is equipped with a small laser beam.
 Tu'narath, Mechatarasque, HQ and the party's ship are equipped with large lasers.
 The Penne-trator missiles are also created to be piloted by the vanguard during the start of the final battle.
 - [The Ithilid War](/Events/ithilid-war)